TomSteenbergen/dbt-ref-issue/README.md

 ```

 This error is also thrown when using a different data test, e.g. `accepted_values`.
 The
+suggested fix to add this `-- depends_on` comment is not desirable as these would need
+to be added to the dbt models of the upstream project which can be owned by a different
-only workaround I have found so far is removing the data test from
+team/organization.
+Another workaround I have found so far is removing the data test from
 `project_upstream.model_x`.
-For obvious reasons, this is not a desirable workaround.
+For obvious reasons, this is also not a desirable
+workaround.